selfspy/selfspy/README.md

 ### Windows

-Due too Windows libs needing a external compiler to compile libs, some libs won't compile on all computers.
+Due to Windows libs needing a external compiler to compile libs, some libs won't compile on all computers.
 These are the sinners*:
 `pyHook==1.5.1`
 `pyCrypto==2.5 `